Technical Reference

 How synthetic turf passes: playground-rated turf systems use a shock pad beneath the turf — typically a foam or rubber mat of specified thickness and density.
 The turf itself contributes minimal attenuation; the pad does the work.
 Common pad thicknesses range from 1/2 inch to 2 inches, yielding CFH ratings from 4 feet to 12+ feet.

 Spec guidance: a good bid spec calls out required CFH (usually matching the tallest piece of playground equipment), cites F1292 certification from the pad manufacturer, and requires the installer to document pad thickness and seam continuity during install.
 We document every pad install with drone photography on commercial playground projects.
+For fall height compliance, shock pad tiers, IPEMA certification, and F3313 field verification, see our ASTM F1292 playground turf reference.

 ASTM F355 — Shock Absorbency (Sports Surfaces)